-Mortise and tenon joinery as shown in Fig. I produces some of the strongest connections between two pieces of wood but the setups can be tedious.
+Mortise and tenon joinery as shown in Fig. 1 produces some of the strongest connections between two pieces of wood but the setups can be tedious.
 The mortises are difficult to place accurately at the router table and the tenons, while easy enough with the right jig, still require two sets of cuts to produce.
 First the shoulders are cut using a miter gauge followed by the cheeks, which are cut using a tenoning jig.
 And all of this to produce what amounts to a square peg for a round hole.
 The tenons need to be rounded or the mortises squared for the final assembly.
 We probably don't need to mention the additional challenge of making cuts at the table saw that fit well into cuts made at the router table.

-Loose tenon joinery on the other hand provides all of the strength benefits without the tedious setups.
-In loose tenon joinery all of the pieces to be joined receive an identical mortise, while the tenon itself is simply a short cutoff from a long piece of stock, thickness planed, ripped and rounded over to fit the mortise, Fig. 2.
-And, while locating the mortises at a router table is still a problem using conventional methods, you'll find perfectly located slots easy with this new slot-mortising jig, Fig. 3.
-This jig takes advantage of the ease of vertical router adjustment provided by the wave of router lifts on the market today.
+Loose tenon joinery, on the other hand, provides all of the strength benefits without the tedious setups.
+In loose tenon joinery all of the pieces to be joined receive an identical mortise, while the tenon itself is simply a short cutoff from a long piece of stock which has been thickness planed, ripped and rounded over to fit the mortise, Fig. 2.
+And, while locating the mortises at a router table is still a problem using conventional methods, you'll find perfectly located slots easy with this new slot-mortising jig.
+The STS Slot Mortiser takes advantage of the ease of vertical router adjustment provided by the wave of router lifts on the market today.
 If you own a router lift and a router table with a miter slot, you'll love the versatility and ease of use of this great jig.
 Just clamp your material in place and slide the jig back and forth between two stops as you slowly raise the cutter using the lift's crank handle.
-If you do not already own these two pieces of equipment, read on, since the acquisition of these tools is, in many cases, considerably less than the cost of slot mortising tools currently available on the market.

-Making the STS (Slot-Tenon-Slot) Mortiser
+STS (Slot-Tenon-Slot) Mortiser Assembly